Axelix2016/command-line-KungFu/README.md

 # command-line-KungFu
 KungFu for command-line junkeys
+It is a collection of scripts and listings
+to help automize and speed up commandline tasks.
+Enjoy!